 Kitten Development & Ideal Adoption Age

 When kittens are adopted too early, or are orphaned and hand raised, you’ll have extra challenges to bringing up baby.
+By watching mom, kittens learn to use the litter box, for example.
 What’s cute in a tiny kitten becomes aggravating or even dangerous when he gets older and can tip playtime into play aggression.

 Adopting a pair of kittens can be a good option, so the babies wrestle and play with each other rather than targeting your ankles.
 Learn more about cat-to-cat introductions here.
 If you are the “mother figure” it’s up to you to teach Baby about the litter box, playing “nice” and eating grown-up food.
 Learn more about kitten adoption do’s and don’ts here.